 DR. VIVEK NANGIA, Head and Director of pulmonary critical care and sleep medicine, Fortis hospital

-“As a universal law I usually recommend patients to take 7-8 hours of proper bed rest.
-In the changing scenario, in general, using foam mattresses are better.
-However it depends on the kind of people who are using mattress, they can use other mattress as well like spring, coir, air bed and water bed.
-I suggest people to use mattress which provide ideal sleeping surface and to use medium pillows.“
+“As a universal law, I usually recommend patients to take 7-8 hours of proper bed rest.
+In the changing scenario, in general, using foam mattresses is better.
+However it depends on the kind of people who are using mattresses, they can use another mattress as well like a spring, coir, air bed and water bed.
+I suggest people use mattresses which provide an ideal sleeping surface and to use medium pillows.“

 DR PAVITRA HIREMATH, Gynaecologist & Obstetrician

-- Establish some ‘sleep routines’ – e.g., a bath, music, mug of warm milk, change into night clothes, read a book.
+3. Establish some ‘sleep routines’ – e.g., a bath, music, mug of warm milk, changing into night clothes, reading a book.

-- Exercise and physical activity, particularly early in the day, helps to reset the body clock, and enhance deep sleep.
+6. Exercise and physical activity, particularly early in the day, helps to reset the body clock and enhance deep sleep.

-- If you are having trouble getting to sleep at night, try not to nap in the day.
+7. If you are having trouble getting to sleep at night, try not to nap during the day.
 Especially avoid napping later in the afternoon.
 If you do strongly feel the need for a nap, restrict it to no more than 30 minutes.

 Sleep is like a save button.
 Whatever info is assimilated by the mind, sleep keeps all the important info and removes the junk.
 Serious sleep disorders have been linked to hypertension, increased stress hormone levels, irregular heartbeats;and accidents while driving or at the hospitals.